HaikuTeam/animator/QA.md

-When instantiated, the asset looks the same as the original design (no transform problems) When I instantiate elements, the z-stacking order of the previous instantiatees is preserved I can double-click an asset to instantiate it on stage Double-clicking to instantiate places the element at stage center Double-clicking to instantiate happens instantaneously
+When instantiated, the asset looks the same as the original design (no transform problems) When I instantiate elements, the z-stacking order of the previous instantiatees is preserved I can double-click an asset to instantiate it on stage

 Artboard